-Carrying out a multiple linear regression analysis, using as a dependent variable the radiation safety management behaviors of professors at dental hygiene departments, yields toward the attitudes finding that organizational environment and expectations for the results of radiation safety management both affected radiation safety management behaviors.
+Carrying out a multiple linear regression analysis, using as a dependent variable the radiation safety management behaviors of professors at dental hygiene departments, yields the attitudes toward finding that the organizational environment and expectations for the results of radiation safety management both affected radiation safety management behaviors.
 That is to say, a well-established organizational environment enhances the levels of radiation safety management behavior.
 Further, because radiation safety behaviors can be enhanced only when the expectation for radiation management is high, a strategy to enhance the organizational environment is required.
 The explanatory power